 We live in an increasingly connected world.
 The demand for mobile wireless communications is increasing at nearly 50% per year according to the Cisco Visual Networking Index.
-This demand is expected to continue to increase as the Internet of Things (IoT) becomes a reality, and the number of connected devices grows from 5 billion to over 20 billion by 2020.
-Unsurprisingly, in 2016, over 50% of all wireless data went through a Wi-Fi access point.
-This enormous utilization results in a need for a continued increase in capacity of wireless networks, depending directly on the availability of additional unlicensed spectrum.
+Three numbers explicit the global ever-accelerating need for bandwidth and wireless: by 2021 more than half of 17 billion connected devices will be mobile, 65% of the IP traffic will be from mobile devices, 80% of the internet traffic will be video requiring high speed wireless.

-Undeniably, there are multiple solutions that can provide an increase in the available spectrum and increase the spectrum reuse in a given area.
+There are multiple solutions that can provide an increase in the available spectrum and increase the spectrum reuse in a given area, as well as increased speed.
 WiGig solutions, defined in IEEE 802.11ad, .11mc, .11aj and 802.11ay are such examples.
-However, the continued deployment and growth of 802.11 technology relies on accessing further unlicensed spectrum based on the expected growth in the future.
-Additionally, non- RF based solutions may be preferred for multiple complementary use-cases, like environments where traditional RF solutions are not allowed due to safety or security, underwater communications and more.
+However, the continued deployment and growth of 802.11 technology relies on new technologies progressively being implemented to address a continued increase in capacity of wireless networks, and the availability of additional unlicensed spectrum, such as the visible and IR light frequency range.
+Additionally, non- RF based solutions may be preferred for multiple complementary use-cases, like environments where traditional RF solutions are not allowed due to safety and or securityEMI sensitive equipments, underwater communications, M2M or when security considerations prevents their use for example in banks and defense industry.

-The light spectrum, for the most part, has been underutilised for communication.
-The visible light spectrum alone stretches from approximately 430 THz to 770 THz, which means that there is potentially more than 1000x the bandwidth of the entire RF spectrum of approx. 300 GHz.
+The light spectrum, for the most part, has been underutilised for free space communication.
+The visible light and near IR spectrum alone stretches from approximately 250 THz to 800 THz, which means that there is potentially more than 1000 times the bandwidth of the entire RF spectrum of approx. 300 GHz.
 Both the visible light spectrum and the infrared spectrum are unlicensed.

-The key difference between the potential LC standard and the former IR standard within 802.11 is that the potential LC standard would be looking at providing complementary capabilities created by the introduction of new high-power light sources and appropriate PHY and MAC technologies that can help 802.11 address additional use-cases.
-In addition, the pervasiveness of LEDs, technological maturity and the increasing demand for wireless capacity all play a significant role in the motivation for creating an LC standard within 802.11.
+The key difference between the potential LC standard and the former IR standard within 802.11 is that the potential LC standard would be looking at providing complementary capabilities created by the introduction and large scale deployment of solid state light sources (LED, OLED and laser diodes) and appropriate PHY and MAC technologies that can help 802.11 address existing use-cases with enhanced performances as well as additional use-cases.
+In addition, the pervasiveness of LEDs, technological maturity and the increasing demand for wireless capacity, low latency and high speed all play a significant role in the motivation for creating an LC standard within 802.11.

-LED lighting in 2017 still accounts for <10% of the over 45 billion lighting sockets available.
-Yet, LED lighting accounts for over 50% of the revenue for the lighting industry in 2017 and are fast replacing traditional light sources.
-It is anticipated that LED will replace over 50% of the current incandescent and florescent lighting by 2020.
-LC offers significant market growth potential with over 550 million LED lights sold annually globally and 13% CAGR [1]
+LC has been a subject of intense research & development for more than 15 years with steady improvements in performance, cost, reliability and components' compactness.
+While many applications have been imagined, it is the exponential development of LED Lighting that is shaping the LC market.
+LED lighting in 2016 accounted for <10% of the over 45 billion lighting sockets available.
+Yet, LED lighting accounted for more than 50% of the revenue for the lighting industry in 2016 and are fast replacing traditional light sources.
+It is anticipated that LED will replace over 70% of the current incandescent and fluorescent lighting by 2020.
+LC offers significant market growth potential with over 550 million LED lights sold annually globally for a global $100bn general lighting market [1].

 The LC technology uses unregulated spectrum of visible light that does not need licensing.

-It has to be ensured, however, that LC systems do not present any health hazards (related to light intensity, color, or flicker) and that they are properly installed so as not to create any electromagnetic interference.
+It is exhibiting a low latency ideal for applications such as AR/VR and robotics and the high frequency modulation of LED and laser diodes gives access to the 1 to 10+ Gbps range [ ].
+The intrinsically very small cells generated by LC access points allow for a high density of point-to-multipoint communications.
+LC systems respect norms and standards of the lighting industry so that they don’t represent health hazards (related to light intensity, color, or flicker) and don’t create any electromagnetic interference.